Batch Class in Apex

 What is Batch Apex in Salesforce?

 Batch Apex is used to process large record sets asynchronously in Salesforce.
-By default, Salesforce enforces a limitation on the number of records you can query or process in one transaction to ensure the performance of the platform.
-This limitation, which is called Salesforce Governor Limits, would, therefore, present a problem if we needed to go through thousands or millions of records.
+By default, Salesforce imposes a limit on the number of records you can query or process in a single transaction to ensure platform performance.
+This limitation, called Salesforce Governor Limits, would therefore pose a problem if we needed to process thousands or millions of records.

 Batch Apex splits these large jobs into smaller “batches” of records, processing each batch separately.
 This approach ensures that your code stays within Salesforce’s governor limits while handling high-volume tasks effectively.

 Batch Apex operates over small batches of records, covering your entire record set and breaking the processing down into manageable chunks.
-We could build a data cleansing operation that goes through all Accounts and Opportunities on a nightly basis and updates them, if necessary, based on custom criteria.
+We could build a data-cleansing operation that runs nightly to update all Accounts and Opportunities, if necessary, based on custom criteria.

 It is exposed as an interface that the developer must implement.
 Batch jobs can be programmatically invoked at runtime using Apex.